A practical algorithm for volume estimation based on billiard trajectories and simulated annealing: Volume algorithm

+\begin{proof} We demonstrate halting of \annealing.
+In the t-tests, errors of different types may occur, thus, binary search may enter intervals that do not contain ratios in $[r,r+\delta]$, which implies that there is a (smaller) probability that \annealing\ fails to terminate.
+We bound the probability that \annealing\ enters inappropriate intervals in a certain step --and thus we bound the probability of failing to terminate-- by a constant.
+Let $\beta$ capture the power of a t-test: $pow = \Pr[\text{reject}\ H_0\ |\ H_0\ \text{false}] = 1-\beta$.

-\end{thm} \begin{proof} Let $M\geq Q$.
-If Algorithm~\ref{schann} fails to terminate after $M$ pairs of \testL\ and \testR, then some type I or type II error occurred in the t-tests.
+Let $M\geq J$.
+If \annealing\ fails to terminate after $M$ pairs of U-test and L-test, then some type I or type II error occurred in the t-tests.
 An error of type I occurs when the null Hypothesis is true and the test rejects it, while type II occurs when the null Hypothesis is false and the test fails to reject it.
-The respective probabilities are $\Pr[\text{reject }H_0\ |\ H_0 \text{ true}]=\alpha$ and $\Pr[\text{fail to reject }H_0\ |\ H_0 \text{ false}]=\beta$, which is a value of the quintile function of t-student.
-For the latter probability we write $\beta_L,\ \beta_R$ for \testL\ and \testR\ respectively.
+The respective probabilities are $\Pr[\text{reject }H_0\ |\ H_0 \text{ true}]=\alpha$ and $\Pr[\text{fail to reject }H_0\ |\ H_0 \text{ false}]=\beta$, which is a value of the quantile function of t-student.
+For the latter probability we write $\beta_L,\ \beta_R$ for U-test and L-test, respectively.
 If, for a pair of tests, both null hypotheses are false then an error occurs with probability

 Similarly,